 To minimize power consumption, all the I/O pins should be carefully managed before entering the HALT status.
+The RTC oscillator still runs in the HALT mode (if the RTC oscillator is enabled).

 Reset

 There are three ways in which a reset can occur: